FlaxEngine/FlaxDocs/manual/release-notes/1_3/index.md

 This release includes initial support on **macOS** for both Editor and games publishing!
 Now, you can run Flax on macOS 10.14 or higher.
 All engine features are implemented including running Vulkan graphics on top of the Metal with the power of MoltenVK.

-We're preapred a documentation and tutorial how to use [Flax on Mac](../../get-started/mac.md).
+We're prepared documentation and tutorial on how to use [Flax on Mac](../../get-started/mac.md).

 > [!Warning]
 > We're just started to support macOS so it might include some bugs.
 Feel free to report them on our [Github](https://github.com/FlaxEngine/FlaxEngine/issues).